snoogans775/quest/README.md

-The Quest
+#The Quest
-PHP Indexing tool for Reno Video Game Symphony previously hosted at http://www.rvgsymphony.com/quest
+A "game club" platform for the Reno Video Game Symphony previously hosted at http://www.rvgsymphony.com/quest

-A user-submission interface to inspire critical thinking about video games and interactive media.
+A user-submission interface to inspire critical thinking about interactive media.
+Users create lists.
+The lists serve to recommend titles for others.
+An personalized email newsletter keeps users up to date and invites users to participate in events.
+#How it works

-Users create lists of their favorite video games.
-The lists serve to recommend essential games for others to play.
+Create lists of favorite games.
+Play games from the lists.
+Write summaries and analyses.

-Conditions for completion of a game are defined by the owner of the list and completion includes a short analysis.

-The Quest was an educational platform that ran from 2012-2016
+The Quest was an educational platform that ran from 2012-2016.
+For more information, contact Kevin Fredericks at kfrednv@gmail.com

+#What needs help?
+Any forks are welcome.
+The site was made in vanilla PHP by a novice developer so it requires refactoring

+#Dependencies:
+PHP 5.3+
+MySQL
+Newsletter depends on PHPMailer library

+#Acknowledgments
+Thanks to Andrew Musselman for his help developing amusselm-gamequest, a Django prototype for this project.